paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Stacks & Queues c7d2cad790be4a61bac42c8718e031fd.md

 ![Stacks%20&%20Queues%20c7d2cad790be4a61bac42c8718e031fd/Isaac_Computer_Science_2_Data_Structures_Project_OUTLINE_V6_23.png](Stacks%20&%20Queues%20c7d2cad790be4a61bac42c8718e031fd/Isaac_Computer_Science_2_Data_Structures_Project_OUTLINE_V6_23.png)

-Stack is a linear data structure which follows a particular order in which the operations are performed.
+Stack is a linear data structure that follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out).

 Mainly the following three basic operations are performed in the stack: